KingCode/chessica/README.md

 Utilities for assisting with chess games and position data.

-This was initially movitvated by an interest in transforming a chess diagram (with only image data) into something that can be fed into a chess engine.
+This was initially motivated by an interest in transforming a chess diagram (with only image data) into something that can be fed into a chess engine.

+Assembling by hand something in the [Forsyth-Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) syntax, or worse, the [Portable Game Notation (PGN)](https://en.wikipedia.org/wiki/Portable_Game_Notation) can be extremely tedious and error prone, something utilities here are intended to help with.

 ## Usage